kundajelab/ChromDragoNN/README.md

 - cell type as input
 --->

 This repository contains code for our paper "Integrating regulatory DNA sequence and gene expression to predict genome-wide chromatin accessibility across cellular contexts".
+The models are implemented in PyTorch.

 ## Data